Southwest Airlines Co. (LUV) on Track to Reach $58.00 in a Year

 Southwest Airlines Co.
 (LUV): Who are the competitors?

-The company’s main competitors (and peers) include Delta Air Lines Inc. (DAL) that is trading 4.18% up over the past 12 months.
-Hawaiian Holdings Inc. (HA) is 26.92% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Delta Air Lines Inc. (DAL) that is trading -3.18% down over the past 12 months.
+Hawaiian Holdings Inc. (HA) is 37.53% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -2.52% from the last report on Jan 14, 2021 to stand at a total of 15.86 million short shares sold with a short interest ratio of 2.04.